List of Radiohead live performances

-Radiohead, an alternative rock band from Abingdon, Oxfordshire, have had concerts and other live performances in Europe, North America, Australia, Asia and South America.
+The English rock band Radiohead have performed in Europe, North America, Australia, Asia and South America.
 The band's line-up has been constant since its founding, consisting of Thom Yorke (vocals and guitar), Jonny Greenwood (guitar), Ed O'Brien (guitar), Colin Greenwood (bass guitar), and Phil Selway (drums).
 The role that each band member plays during performances has changed dramatically throughout the band's history.
 Drummer and percussionist Clive Deamer has joined Radiohead for performances since the release of their 2011 album The King of Limbs.

 Radiohead formed under the name On a Friday in 1986 and performed shows in the Oxford area under this name until 1991.
 They toured extensively across the United States and Europe in support of their debut album, Pablo Honey and their performances were credited for the success of Pablo Honey and their debut single "Creep".
 Radiohead toured widely in support of The Bends and its singles.